gavinfielder/pft/README.md

 && ./disable-test f_reserved_values_ && ./disable-test f_L_reserved_values_
 ```
 *and if you add non-mandatory test cases or tests that can segfault, modify this block in the readme*

-# How it works
-### ...for those who want knowledge and power (or maybe just want to use it to do something specific)

-When you run make, the first thing that happens is the test index is created.
-Two copies of unit\_tests.c are created.
-In the copy unit\_tests\_indexed.c, the test() function is replaced with ft\_printf().
-In the copy unit\_tests\_benched.c, the test() function is replaced with printf() and '\_bench' is added to all the function names.
-Next, in both files, an array of function pointers is created at the end of the file pointing to all the enabled unit tests.
-An array will also be created holding the names of all the functions as string literals.

-When you call `./test s_`, main.c will see alpha input and call run\_search\_tests, which does a match comparison on each position in the array of function names, and when it finds a function name starting with 's\_', it calls run\_test() on that test.

-run\_test() runs a particular test.
-The way the test works is that it redirects stdout to a file, calls the ft\_printf version (through the array of function pointers that was created on `make`), and does the same with the printf version.
-It compares the return value and the content of the files, and if either is different, the test is failed. (as of the time of writing this, moulinette checks output the same way, though it does not check return value.)
-The diff is logged to file and a red FAIL is printed instead of a pretty green PASS.

 # Possible Future Features